Grossmont Center

 Grossmont Center is an outdoor shopping mall in La Mesa, California, a suburb in East County, San Diego.
 The mall opened in 1961 and is managed by Federal Realty Investment Trust.
 The anchor stores are Target, Macy's, RH Outlet, Walmart, Barnes & Noble, and Reading Cinemas.

 History

 The mall was built in 1961 by Del E. Webb Construction Company, with Welton Becket and associates as architect.
 It occupied 110 acre of land and cost over $20 million to build.
 At the time, it was the largest development in La Mesa's history.

 Montgomery Ward and Marston's were the original two anchor stores.
-Marston's had a location in downtown San Diego, and had begun consultations in 1956 to choose the site of the Grossmont Center store, their first branch location.
+Marston's had a location in downtown San Diego, and began searching for a site for their first branch location in 1956.
 The store design featured 3200 ft of moldings, gold leaf lettering, murals painted by five artists, and a Gothic-style canopy over its entry.
-Other major tenants included Longs Drugs, a barbershop, several shoe stores, a florist, a fabric shop, a jeweler, and two dime stores: S. H. Kress & Co. and F. W. Woolworth Company.

-Fifty thousand people attended the mall's opening ceremonies on October 5, 1961 - 20,000 more than the population of La Mesa at the time.
-Present at opening ceremonies were the regional manager of the Montgomery Ward chain; June Wilkinson, a Playboy model; and several representatives of the Marston's chain.
-Marston's had been sold to Broadway-Hale Stores earlier in 1961, prior to the anchor store's opening, but the Marston's name was retained until 1964, when the store was renamed The Broadway.
+Marston's was sold to Broadway-Hale Stores in 1961, prior to the store's opening, and retained the Marston's name until 1964, when the store was renamed The Broadway.
+By 1965, a 1,000 seat movie theater was added to the mall.